Is It Cheaper to Buy a New PS5 or Repair the HDMI?

 Can I fix a PS5 HDMI port myself?

-It is not recommended unless you have the right tools and experience.
-The PS5 HDMI port is soldered to the motherboard, so a mistake can damage the board and turn a repairable console into a much more expensive job.
+It’s not recommended without the right tools and experience.
+The port is soldered to the motherboard, so a mistake can damage the board and turn a simple repair into a costly one.

 Why does my PS5 say "No Signal"?

-Where can I repair a PS5 HDMI port near Tampa Bay?
+Where can I get a PS5 HDMI port repaired near Tampa Bay?